From: Awaiting dates

 Nyhavn: Christmas by the canal.

-Within a couple of minutes’ walk you will find the traditional Christmas decorations illumating the beautiful historic building of Copenhagen’s famous Hotel D’Angleterre, which each year in December displays magnificent illuminated Christmas decorations.
+- Within a couple of minutes’ walk from Nyhavn you will find the traditional Christmas decorations illuminating the beautiful historic building of Copenhagen’s famous Hotel D’Angleterre, which each year in December displays magnificent illuminated Christmas decorations.

 Gay Map of Copenhagen

 Almost all of the gay bars and clubs are located in the city center around the famous Strøget shopping street.
 They are all within walking distance of each other.

 Book with confidence.
 Get the best Prices from our partner Booking.com

 We have chosen hotels in Copenhagen that keep you close to all the shops,restaurants & bars

 - 5-star, Located in the latin Quarter, stylish design.